csag-uct/climData-formats/README.md

 # climData-formats
 read, write, translate and any data formatting issues

-!! there is no creation or transformation of data here
+**there is NO creation or transformation of data here**

+* INPUT : a data set at a known format
-INPUTS : a data set at a known format
+* OUTPUT : a data set at a known format

-OUTPUTS : the SAME data (or subset, or extended with NA) at a known format
+* OUTPUT : actually exactly the SAME data, but a selected subset, or extended with NA, or at a different format, etc...